jijeshmohan/dago/README.md

 ## Features

-- Generate files and folder structure for project
+- Generate codes, files and folders from templates
+- Configure to run commands part of the code generation
 - Support Variables
-- Interactive commandline tool to take input variables and generate templates
+- Interactive commandline to take input variables and generate templates
 - Highly configurable

 ## Install